11 Things you Must Know About VAT in UAE

 - File VAT Returns on a timely basis

-- Pay taxes to the Government if the amount of VAT charged exceeds the amount of VAT paid.
+- Pay taxes to the government if the VAT amount charged exceeds the amount of VAT paid.

 - Obey VAT Laws of the UAE